tidyverse/tidyups/002-tidyr-stringr.md

     simultaneously because a compound problem can always be solved by first splitting into rows and then into columns.)

+In principle, this should define 6 (3 \* 2) situations, but regexp
-Since there is no way to split up by regexp group and produce a variable number of pieces, these two components define five ways to split up a string.
-The following table matches them up with existing stringr and tidyr functions:
+groups always produce a fixed number of matches so one case does not exist.
+The following table matches the five cases up with existing stringr and tidyr functions:

 | By      | Into            | stringr         | tidyr             |
 |---------|-----------------|-----------------|-------------------|